suresh-gandhi/A-Maze/README.md

 # A-Maze

-Who doesn't like finding a route through a confusing network of intercommunicating paths and passages :blush:
+Who doesn't like finding a route through a confusing network of interconnecting paths and passages :blush:

 This is a VR maze game made in Unity in which the user gets rewarded with treasure on finding the correct way out.
 The gameplay is as follows ->